bcko/Ud-DA-DataWrangling/README.md

 * Cleaning includes merging according to the rules of [tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) to facilitate analysis and visualization.
 *Fun fact: creating this neural network is one of the projects in [Udacity's Artificial Intelligence Nanodegree program](https://www.udacity.com/course/artificial-intelligence-nanodegree--nd889).

+## Project Details
+* Data wrangling, which consists of:
+  * Gathering data
+  * Assessing data
+  * Cleaning data
+* Storing, analyzing, and visualizing your wrangled data
+* Reporting on 1) your wrangling efforts and 2) your data analyses and visualizations

+### Gathering Data for this Project
+Gather each of the three pieces of data as described below in a Jupyter Notebook titled `wrangle_act.ipynb`:

+1. The WeRateDogs Twitter archive.
+I am giving this file to you, so imagine it as a file on hand.
+Download this file manually by clicking the following link: `twitter_archive_enhanced.csv`

+2. The tweet image predictions, i.e., what breed of dog or inanimate object is present in each tweet.
+This file (`image_predictions.tsv`) hosted on Udacity's servers and should be downloaded programmatically using the following URL: https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv

+3. Each tweet's retweet count and favorite (i.e. "like") count at minimum, and any additional data you find interesting.
+Query Twitter's API (using the tweet IDs in the WeRateDogs Twitter archive) for each tweet's full set of data using Python's [Tweepy](http://www.tweepy.org/) library and store this data in a file called `tweet_json.txt` file, where each tweet's JSON data stored should be written to its own line.
+Then read this .txt file line by line into a pandas DataFrame with (at minimum) tweet ID, retweet count, and favorite count.
+Note: do not include your Twitter API keys and access tokens in your project submission.

+### Assessing Data for this Project
+After gathering each of the above pieces of data, assess it visually and programmatically for quality and tidiness issues.
+Detect and document at least **eight (8) quality issues** and **two (2) tidiness issues** in your Jupyter Notebook.
+To meet specifications, the issues that satisfy the Project Motivation (see previous page) must be assessed.

+### Cleaning Data for this Project
+Clean each of the issues you documented while assessing.
+The result should be a high quality and tidy master pandas DataFrame (or DataFrames if appropriate).
+Again, the issues that satisfy the Project Motivation must be cleaned.

+### Storing, Analyzing, and Visualizing Data for this Project
+Store the clean DataFrame(s) in a CSV file with the main one named `twitter_archive_master.csv`.
+If additional ones exist, name them appropriately.
+Additionally, you may store the cleaned data in a SQLite database (which is to be submitted as well if you do).

+Analyze and visualize your wrangled data in your Jupyter Notebook.
+At least **three (3) insights and one (1) visualization** must be produced.

+### Reporting for this Project
+Create a 300-600 word written report called `wrangle_report.pdf` that briefly describes your wrangling efforts.
+This is to be framed as an internal document.

+Create a >250 word written report called `act_report.pdf` that communicates the insights and displays the visualization(s) produced from your wrangled data.
+This is to be framed as an external document.